Rednaxela-Code/SmartExpenses/README.md

-# SmartExpenses App
+# Expense Tracker App

 ## Project Overview
-This project aims to create a simple and efficient expense tracker application using Vue for the frontend, a .NET API for the backend, and PostgreSQL as the database.
+This project aims to create a simple and efficient expense tracker application using Blazor Hybrid in .NET MAUI for cross-platform compatibility.
 The app will cater to individual users as well as households, allowing multiple users to manage expenses collaboratively.
 While starting with basic functionality, the project will evolve to include analytics, receipt uploads, and AI-based receipt scanning for automatic product recognition and categorization.

 ## Key Features